-The NSHA REB has moved to an electronic submission process, accessed through an electronic portal.
+The NSHA REB has moved to an electronic submission process, accessed through the ROMEO electronic portal.

 If you are a new research person, you must click on the Register button to create your account.
 Your username should be your primary email address.
 Once you have registered, you will receive an email with instructions on setting your password.